Get all the latest data for Oman

 So, is now a good time?

-Please note this is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Oman.

 Is it smart to buy now in Oman, or should I wait as of 2026?